Buyers Guides

 This gorgeous hanging guitar stand supports guitars entirely from the headstock, reducing the risk of body damage caused by a yoke with incompatible foam.
 It's nitro safe, making it a great choice for anybody looking to store their high end instruments, and it even accommodates acoustic guitars.

 Zither’s eye-catching guitar floor stand is a furniture-grade guitar stand with 38-inch clearance for full-sized acoustic, electric, and classical guitars.
-It works in a similar way to wall hanging options, but offers much more flexibility in terms of portability.
+It works in a similar way to wall-hanging options but offers much more flexibility in terms of portability.

 Product Highlights: